Saturday, March 18, 2017

 600 U.S. Hwy 1, Sebastian, Florida

-The 24th Annual Pelican Island Wildlife Festival this year celebrates the 113th anniversary of the Pelican Island NWR.
+The 25th Annual Pelican Island Wildlife Festival celebrates the 114th anniversary of the Pelican Island NWR.
 President Roosevelt will join us once again as our Master of Ceremonies, to celebrate with gusto, and teach us about the history of Pelican Island and his efforts to protect its birds.
 President Roosevelt is brought to life for us by the country’s premier Theodore Roosevelt interpreter, Joe Wiegand, (learn more about Joe at www.teddyrooseveltshow.com).

 - Live Wildlife Shows